speeduino/wiki.js/DxControl-Gears.md

 It supports up to 32 output channels to drive solenoids and valve , 16 digital input channels ,8 analog input channels.

-Future releases will have pwm input and output capability along with direct or Canbus connectivity to the Speeduino ECU.
+Future releases will have PWM input and output capability along with direct or CAN bus connectivity to the Speeduino ECU.

 ### Gearbox Configurations Available